bibiki/bibiki.github.io/_posts/2023-01-13-demystifying-mining.md

 Let us start by playing a game: I give you a number and in return, you give me two numbers.
 Let us name the number I give you "data" and the two numbers that you give me "nonce" and "hash".
 Also, there is a property that binds these three numbers together; I am arbitrarily chosing the property to be this:

-The sum of data and nonce is congruent 0 modulo 17.
+The sum of data and nonce is divisible by 17.
+Another way to say the same is: the sum of data and nonce is congruent 0 modulo 17.

 So, If I give you 2, you can respond with 15 and 17.
 32 and 34 will work also as 2 + 32 = 34, and 34 is congruent 0 modulo 17.
 So, for data = 2, your nonce is 32 and your hash is 34.